Sales and Marketing

 While considering a CRM software for your business, you’ll be confronted with numerous choices in the market today.
 But, before you decide, a critical factor in your decision depends on how you want to deploy and access the CRM software— cloud vs. on-premise.
 Though both have their advantages in meeting specific business needs, the preference for cloud CRM has risen owing to the need to access CRM data anywhere.

 CRM and data are hosted and managed by the vendor, and you can access it over the internet using a web browser and/or mobile app.
 Cloud CRM has an easy pay-as-you-go model with upfront costs per user and involves no software or hardware installation cost.
 It offers you the flexibility to scale up and down.
 For example, adding or removing licenses and changing feature plans.

 CRM software and data are hosted locally on your business server and computers, and accessed through the local network.
 Initial costs for server and software installations, recurring monthly cost for licenses, and overhead costs.
 Scalability is harder as well as expensive.
 In some CRM software, it is not even possible.

-Learn more about lead management
+Learn more about unifying your contact details

 Learn more about pipeline management

 A CRM helps your teams do away with the mundane task of data entry.
 A CRM system can help you automatically

 Switching between your email client and your CRM is a time sink.
 A CRM with which you can integrate your email—whether that’s Gmail, Office 365 or any other client—means you spend less time navigating between applications and have more time to think through email nurture campaigns.
 Email management in CRMs also allows you to